 You can still assign a bridal party table where they can all be seated together.
 Seat them close to you as they will be your DIRECT HYPE AND PARTY PEOPLE!

-7. Think about the kids (important when planning your wedding seating chart!)
+7. Think about the kids (important when planning your wedding seating plan!)

 The best thing is to speak to the parent; they will know what their kid will be comfortable in.
-If the kid/s prefer to sit beside their parent, you can have extra activities ready for them (based on their age) on the table, like coloring or activity books.
+If the kid/s prefer to sit beside their parent, you can have extra activities ready for them (based on their age) on the table, like coloring or activity books that are age-appropriate.

 Most parents that go to events with their kids are pretty much prepared.
 They probably have tons of activities packed and have already downloaded lots of kids’ shows on their tablets.